expanduc/pyconuy/docs/api.rst

 received_sequences
     All received audio sequences.
 new_result_in
-    Estimated time of arrival for new result given the provided data. need_more
+    Estimated time of arrival in seconds of a new result given the provided data.
+Defaults to 'n/a' if no task is scheduled or running.
+    This is only an estimated time, and will change in the future to better reflect the overhead impact of the service load. need_more
     Boolean indicating if more audio data is needed to issue a gender recognition task. task_id
     Task id of the current recognition request.
     The consumer must use this value to issue new requests with new sequences.